 What we today call Breathwork originated as the Hindu practice of Pranayama — Sanskrit for “breath control” — which was meant to support practitioners in achieving altered states of consciousness to promote spiritual growth.
 In the 1960’s, transpersonal psychology pioneers such as Stanislov Grof and Leonard Orr discovered the healing benefits of these ancient Eastern practices and through developing their own versions of Breathwork, introduced them to the Western world.

-There are many names for Breathwork such as Holotropic Breathwork, Transformational Breath, Conscious Breathwork, Rebirthing Breathwork, Biodynamic Breath, Integrative Breathwork, Shamanic Breathwork, Zen Yoga Breathwork as well as others.
-My teaching and facilitating style is eclectic and is informed by my personal experience with the breathing technique.
+There are many names for Breathwork such as Holotropic Breathwork, Transformational Breath, Conscious Breathwork, Rebirthing Breathwork, Biodynamic Breath, Integrative Breathwork, Shamanic Breathwork, Zen Yoga Breathwork, Holistic Breathwork as well as others.
+My teaching and facilitating style is eclectic and is informed by not only my clinical understanding of trauma and the nervous system, but also my personal experience with the breathing technique.

 What can breathwork do?